Louise (1939 film)

 Louise is a 1939 French musical film directed by Abel Gance.
 It was screened out of competition at the 1987 Cannes Film Festival.

 Described as "wonderfully atmospheric", the film is based on the opera of the same name by Gustave Charpentier.
 Charpentier remained on the set throughout the filming and personally coached Grace Moore, who played the title role.
 Both Georges Thill, who played Julien and André Pernet who played Louise's father, were famous exponents of those roles on the opera stage and had recorded them in 1935.
+The orchestra was directed by Louis Beydts.